cambridge-ceu/CEU-journal-club/README.md

 This repository contains information on the journal club at Cardiovascular Epidemiology Unit (CEU), including a [list of papers](list-of-papers.md).

 Please contact us if you like to contribute one.
-Kate also maintains a mailing list for you to add in.
+Kate also maintains a mailing list for anyone to join in.

 Keep reading!!!